How did Fascinating Cars passion start?

 The first memory of a car is when my stepfather let me sit in his lap when we rally raced down the dirt road to our house in a white Ford Cortina.

-He said the car we were driving was the best in the world at rally.
-Of course, I believed him, that this particular car was the best and far out the fastest car in the rally world.
+He confidently claimed that the car we were driving was the absolute best in the world for rallying.
+Naturally, I wholeheartedly believed him, convinced that this specific car reigned supreme and was the fastest in the entire rally circuit.

-I believed him until that day when, in adulthood, I found a picture of the car.
-It was an ordinary plain Ford Cortina of the simplest kind.
+My belief persisted until that fateful day in adulthood when I stumbled upon a photograph of the car.
+To my surprise, it depicted an ordinary, unpolished Ford Cortina of the simplest kind.

 At first a bit disappointed, but what the heck … it made my motor interest grow.